khyox/recentrifuge/README.md

 **Robust comparative analysis and contamination removal for metagenomic data**
 ____

+### Robust comparative analysis

 With Recentrifuge, researchers can interactively explore what organisms are in their samples and at which level of confidence, thus enabling a robust comparative analysis of multiple samples in any metagenomic study.

-Recentrifuge enables researchers to analyze results from the Centrifuge and LMAT classifiers using interactive pie charts, by placing great emphasis on the confidence level (score) of the taxonomical classifications.
+Recentrifuge enables researchers to analyze results from the Centrifuge and LMAT classifiers using interactive pie charts, by placing great emphasis on the confidence level (score) of the taxonomic classifications.

-In addition to the scored charts for the raw samples, four different sets of scored plots are generated for each taxonomic level of interest: control-subtracted samples, shared taxa (with and without subtracting the controls) and exclusive taxa per sample.
+In addition to the scored charts for the original samples, different sets of scored plots are generated for each taxonomic level of interest, like shared taxa and exclusive taxa per sample.

+### Robust contamination removal

+If there are one or more control samples in the study, Recentrifuge will also generate control-subtracted plots and a shared taxa plot with the controls removed.
+The robust control removal algorithm detects and selectively removes various types of contamination, including crossover contamination.

+### Low biomass or reliable minority detection

-Recentrifuge is especially useful in the case of low biomass metagenomic studies and when a more reliable detection of minority organisms is needed, like in clinical, health security and forensic analysis.
+Recentrifuge is especially useful in the case of low biomass metagenomic studies and when a more reliable detection of minority organisms is needed, like in clinical, environmental and forensic analysis.

 ____
 For usage and documentation, please, see [the Recentrifuge wiki](https://github.com/khyox/recentrifuge/wiki).